 by Glenn Lovell

 After a string of rerouted Twilight Zone episodes — starting with the silly and predictable “The Village” and including such mechanical genre feints as “Lady in the Water,” “The Happening” and “The Last Airbender” — it appeared M. Night Shyamalan was down for the count.
-What happened to the master yarn-spinner behind “The Sixth Sense” and “Signs,” the faithful demanded.
+What happened to the master yarn-spinner behind “The Sixth Sense” and “Signs,” fans demanded.
 Turns out he has been biding his time in rural Pennsylvania, waiting to mount, if not a full comeback, at least a tentative second beginning.

 Last year’s “The Visit” proved a modest but effective return to bare-bones Brothers Grimm.
 Even so, reviewers weren’t quite finished clucking over M. Night the arrogant has-been, and the film went largely overlooked.
 (Our 3-star review.)